mikependon/RepoDB.NET/pages/extensibilities/statementbuilder.md

 > The codes above is just a sample, it was not tested and is not working.
 In addition to this note, you have to manually implement all the abstract methods.

-#### Overriding a virtual method
+#### Overriding the Virtual Methods

-Below is a code that overrides the default implementation of [CreateTruncate](/operation/truncate) operation.
+It is not necessary to override a virtual method of the [BaseStatementBuilder](/class/basestatementbuilder).
+However, if you do override, then below is a sample referrence-code that overrides the default implementation of [CreateTruncate](/operation/truncate) operation.

 ```csharp
 public override string CreateTruncate(QueryBuilder queryBuilder,